KelvinBeerJones/ceda_database/README.md

 ## Query scripts

 Qurey Script logs comprise of sets of reusable queries.
-They can be run as is, with minor changes (such as Where statement variables - <, >, =, etc), or copied and used to help write new queries.
+They can be run as is, with minor changes (such as where statement variables - <, >, =, etc), or copied and used to help write new queries.
 There are logs for single and joined table queries, family and date queries.

 [Query templates](https://github.com/KelvinBeerJones/ceda-database/tree/master/CEDA_query_scripts)